Generic selectors

 QuestionAnswer

-Can Selenium Oxide sputtering targets be customized?Yes, diameter, thickness, purity, and bonding can all be tailored.
+Can SeO₂ sputtering targets be customized?Yes, diameter, thickness, purity, and backing plate bonding options can be customized according to sputtering system requirements.

 Packaging